pdefusco/CDE_Innovation_Lab/step_by_step_guides/english/part_03_airflow.md

   - Arguments: enter your username here, without quotes (just text) e.g. if you are user "user010" enter "user010" without quotes
   - Python Environment: choose your CDE Python resource from the dropdown
   - Files & Resources: choose your CDE Files resource from the dropdown (this should have already been prefilled for you)
-  - Leave all other settings to default values and run the job.
+  - Leave all other settings to default values and create the job.

 3. Merge Transactions:
   - Name: name this after your user e.g. if you are user "user010" call it "04_merge_trx_user010"
   - Application File: "04_merge_trx.py" located in your CDE Files resource.
   - Arguments: enter your username here, without quotes (just text) e.g. if you are user "user010" enter "user010" without quotes
   - Files & Resources: choose your CDE Files resource from the dropdown (this should have already been prefilled for you)
-  - Leave all other settings to default values and run the job.
+  - Leave all other settings to default values and create the job.

 4. Incremental Report:
   - Name: name this after your user e.g. if you are user "user010" call it "05_inc_report_user010"
   - Application File: "05_incremental_report.py" located in your CDE Files resource.
   - Arguments: enter your username here, without quotes (just text) e.g. if you are user "user010" enter "user010" without quotes
   - Files & Resources: choose your CDE Files resource from the dropdown (this should have already been prefilled for you)
-  - Leave all other settings to default values and run the job.
+  - Leave all other settings to default values and create the job.

 ![alt text](../../img/part3-cdesparkjob-1.png)